Khan-Xu/CAT/README.md

 - RAM 64 G

 ## examples
+### source calculation
-- source calculation: mpiexec -n 20 python HXCS_source_calculation.py
+at workstation, mpiexec -n 20 python HXCS_source_calculation.py

+### others
+-using spyder or vscode, so that the results can be shown directly.- -plot coherent modes of source, HXCS_source.py